SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 ```

 {{</tab >}}
 {{</tabs >}}

+{{<callout title="Note">}}
+There are a few steps that happen when you run `cf push`:

+ * The current working directory gets zipped up
+ * This file gets uploaded to the server
+ * The server starts running the code through a series of "build packs"
+ * Each build pack determines if it can do anything with the code
+ * If one can, it builds the code into a container and instructs the scheduler how to run the new application
+ * The scheduler runs the freshly built application
+{{</callout>}}
 Regardless of which language you write your app in, the last few lines of the output should look something like this:

 ```bash